Summary

 - When prompted, activate Sage 50.

-- If the problem isn't resolved, continue to Option 4.
+- If the problem persists, continue to the next steps.

-- In Windows 8.1 and older, go to Start, Control Panel, Programs, and Features.
+- Go to Windows Start, Control Panel, Programs and Features.

 - Select your version of Sage 50 from the list.